Roberto Bolaño: Amulet

 Amulet (Amuleto in Spanish) focuses on the Uruguayan poet Auxilio Lacouture, who also appears in The Savage Detectives as a minor character trapped in a bathroom at the Universidad Nacional Autónoma de México (UNAM) in Mexico City for two weeks while the army storms the school.
+The narrative unfolds amid the political and intellectual upheaval of 1968, a year marked by widespread student protests across Mexican universities that ultimately culminated in the army's massacre of hundreds of students in Tlatelolco Square, Mexico City, on October 2.
 In this short novel, she runs across a host of Latin American artists and writers, among them Arturo Belano, Bolaño's alter ego.
 Unlike The Savage Detectives, Amulet stays in Auxilio's first-person voice, while still allowing for the frenetic scattering of personalities Bolaño is known for.

+The scholar Ángel Díaz Miranda, in a review of Amulet, established a continuum between Bolano's novel and Elena Poniatowska’s The Night of Tlatelolco (La noche de Tlatelolco in Spanish), a seminal work on the student protests of 1968.

 By Night in Chile

 By Night in Chile (Nocturno de Chile in Spanish), is a narrative constructed as the loose, uneditorialised deathbed rantings of a Chilean Opus Dei priest and failed poet, Sebastián Urrutia Lacroix.
 At a crucial point in his career, Father Urrutia is approached by two agents of Opus Dei, who inform him that he has been chosen to visit Europe to study the preservation of old churches – the perfect job for a cleric with artistic sensitivities.

 On his arrival, he is told that the major threat to European cathedrals is pigeon droppings, and that his Old World counterparts have devised a clever solution to the problem.
 They have become falconers, and in town after town he watches as the priests' hawks viciously dispatch flocks of harmless birds.
 Chillingly, the Jesuit's failure to protest against this bloody means of architectural preservation signals to his employers that he will serve as a passive accomplice to the predatory and brutal methods of the Pinochet regime.
 This is the beginning of Bolano's indictment of "l'homme intellectuel" ("intellectual man") who retreats into art, using aestheticism as a cloak and shield while the world lies around him, nauseatingly unchanged, perennially unjust and cruel.
 This book represents Bolaño's views upon returning to Chile and finding a haven for the consolidation of power structures and human rights violations.
-It is important to note that this book was originally going to be called Tormenta de Mierda (Shit Storm in English) but was convinced by Jorge Herralde and Juan Villoro to change the name.
+This book was originally going to be called Tormenta de Mierda (Shit Storm in English) but was convinced by Jorge Herralde and Juan Villoro to change the name.